If you wish us to enter your enterprise as an exempt payment service provider in our public register, please use the "notification form "

 - On average, the aggregate amount in monthly payment transactions may not exceed EUR 3 million over the past twelve months.

-- None of the persons who determine or co-determine the policy of your enterprise may be a person with antecedents within the meaning of Section 6(a), (b) and (d) of the Decree on Prudential Rules for Financial Undertakings (Besluit prudentiële regels Wft – Bpr) that relate to money laundering, terrorist financing, offences against property or instances of non-compliance with financial supervision legislation that constitute criminal offences.
+- The individuals determining or co-determining the enterprise's operating policies have no negative antecedents as meant in Section 6(a), (b) and (d) of the Decree on Prudential Rules for Financial Undertakings (Besluit prudentiële regels Wft – Bpr) that relate to money laundering, terrorist financing, offences against property or instances of non-compliance with financial supervision legislation that constitute criminal offences.

 - Your enterprise must safeguard the funds it receives from the users of its payment services, either by using a customer accounts foundation (stichting derdengelden), taking out an insurance policy or obtaining a guarantee from a bank or insurer.

 The exemption regulation is not expected to change following the implementation of PSD2.
 It is not possible to apply for exemption for the new payment services 7 and 8 introduced in PSD2.